 Not only are they healthier for you, but they taste so much better than canned tomatoes from the grocery store.

 If you sit down and really think about it, they can be used so many ways in the kitchen!
-Chili, soups, casseroles, sauces (especially if you run out of your own canned sauce and need to make more!).
+Chili, soups, casseroles, mixed into taco meat, sauces (especially if you run out of your own canned sauce and need to make more!).

 The nice thing about knowing how to can tomatoes, though, is that even though it’s so important it’s not a hard task at all!

 Share the love!
 Pin me for others!!

 All you need to can your own tomatoes is a day for canning (yes a day if you plan on lasting the year!), a water bath canner, mason jars in the size that you need (we use quart jars), citric acid, a large stock pot, ice, fresh tomatoes and tomato juice!

 So now you’ve got the supplies.
 Let’s learn how to can tomatoes!

 Before you get going, start the process to sterilize your jars and lids.
 You can do this by either boiling them in your canner, or like me run them through the dishwasher.

 The dishwasher is nice because it takes up less space (which, who doesn’t love) and it keeps them hot if you’re not ready for them when the cycle is done.

 Fill your clean kitchen sink with ice and cold water.